Report an accessibility problem

 Description

-The astronomy minor program is designed for students interested in developing a basic understanding of astronomy and analyzing issues from a scientific viewpoint.
-Students and faculty build spaceflight hardware, make observations, discover planets, explore cosmology, and develop instruments for telescopes and satellites.
+If you are interested in developing a basic understanding of astronomy and analyzing issues from a scientific viewpoint, the astronomy minor program is for you.
+You build spaceflight hardware, make observations, discover planets, explore cosmology, and develop instruments for telescopes and satellites.

-With fewer prerequisites and more elective options than the astrophysics minor, this program is a great option for curious students from a variety of majors.
+With fewer prerequisites and more elective options than the astrophysics minor, this program is a great option if you are curious and come from a variety of majors.

 At a glance